ChristianVillalba/react_changing_complex_state__form/README.md

 This project is about managing the state of Javascript Objects,
 where we have to retrieve the previous value of the Object.

-We already have some experience using [React: Forms](https://github.com/ChristianVillalba/React_forms.git).
+We already have some experience using basic [React: Forms](https://github.com/ChristianVillalba/React_forms.git).
-But when we have too many inputs,
-We would have too many functions and separate constants,
+But having too many inputs, will produce too many functions and separate constants,
 even though those pieces of information probably should be associated with each other
 (eg: in this project, First Name & Last Name should be associated to the same JS Object).
 ```javascript